Lawm4x/perfect-mouse-sense/readme.md

 Connect a switch of your choice to GND and pin 9

-The used controller is arduino micro pro
+Used controller: arduino micro pro